 Postgraduate and doctoral fees are comparable, and many universities offer scholarships and financial aid to support international students.
 Additionally, international students should budget around £12,000 to £15,000 per year for accommodation and living expenses, depending on location and lifestyle.

 While rankings can guide you toward some of the UK’s most respected universities, choosing the right institution involves more than looking at league tables.
-Here are some tips for making your decision:

 If you’re still struggling with your search, book a free consultation with one of our expert counsellors and get personalised advice about all of your options.